 How Gambling Affects Your Body

-From a medical point of view, wagering stimulates the brain’s reward system much like drugs or alcohol.
+From a medical point of view, wagering stimulates the brain’s reward system, much like drugs or alcohol.
 Experts associate problem gambling with a dopamine release of up to 10 times the normal amount.
-Continuous exposure to high levels of dopamine can cause the body to develop tolerance and inhibit natural production of the hormone.
-That’s why, if you are addicted to gambling, your body needs more and more of the stimulating activity to get to the same level of excitement.
+Continuous exposure to high levels of dopamine can cause the body to develop tolerance and inhibit the natural production of the hormone.
+That’s why, if you’re addicted to gambling, your body needs more and more of the stimulating activity to get to the same level of excitement.
 Problem gamblers can’t help placing higher bets and pursuing riskier ventures.
 It’s the only way to recapture the pleasure they once experienced.

 Recent studies have shown that compulsive gamblers and drug users share certain genetic predispositions related to reward-seeking and impulsivity.
 No matter how determined they may be to quit, members of both groups deal with withdrawal symptoms when trying to step away, whether they’re fighting drug addiction or betting addiction.